Go Back

 Instructions

-• Trim both ends of the cucumber and slice it diagonally into 0.2 inch (5mm) wide pieces.
-Peel the carrot, cut it in half lengthwise, and then slice it into 0.1 inch (2.5mm) wide pieces.
+• Trim both ends of cucumber and slice it diagonally into ⅕-inch (5mm) pieces.
+Peel carrot, cut it in half lengthwise, and then slice it into ⅛-inch (3mm) pieces.

-• Add the cucumbers, carrots, and salt to a ziplock bag, and massage them together.
-Remove the air, seal the bag, and let it sit in the refrigerator with a weight on top for at least 3 hours.
+• Add the vegetables (cucumber and carrot) and salt to a ziplock bag, then mix them well.
+Seal the bag, removing as much air as possible, and let it sit in the refrigerator with a weight on top for at least 3 hours.

 Notes